hosie/blog/_posts/2020-04-21-getting-started-with-crc-and-docker.md

 ![Previous Workflow]({{ site.url }}{{ site.baseurl}}/assets/previous-workflow-local-k8s-workflow.png)

-My eventual production environment is Red Hat OpenShift Container Platform so I wanted to try out Code Ready Containers as my local Kuberenetes cluster.
+My eventual production environment is Red Hat OpenShift Container Platform so I wanted to try out CodeReady Containers as my local Kuberenetes cluster.
 I figured that I should probably swap `kubectl run` for `oc run`.
 I would probably need to do a `docker push` at some point given that CRC has its own image registry.
 If I could mimimise my first step of exploration to just those changes, then I would still be in my comfort zone and I would gradually be expanding that comfort zone.

 ![Baby Step Towards CRC Workflow]({{ site.url }}{{ site.baseurl}}/assets/baby-step-towards-crc-workflow.png)